-Many of these components appeared in Version 1 of the qualification as conditions so providers are urged to consider these in programme development and delivery.
+Many of these components appeared in an earlier version of the qualification as conditions so providers are urged to consider these in programme development and delivery.

 This includes:

 - integration of outcomes and assessments - a base of relevant evidence-based practice and learning theory - integration of digital educational technologies to enhance learner outcomes - integration of Te Tiriti and cultural competencies.